Schedule EIC Instructions

 Because the earned income credit is subject to tax fraud, the IRS audits federal EITC claims more often than other income tax credits.

 Ineligible taxpayers who take the EIC may find their EIC claim is disallowed.
-Furthermore, the IRS may disallow certain taxpayers from taking the EIC in the future, even if they are eligible in those future tax years.
+Furthermore, the IRS may disallow certain taxpayers from taking the EIC in the future, even if they are eligible in subsequent years.

 If the IRS determines that the taxpayer error was due to reckless or intentional disregard of the EIC rules, IRS will not allow that taxpayer to claim the EIC for the next two tax years.
 In cases of fraudulent EIC claims, the IRS will disallow the taxpayer from claiming the credit for the following 10 years.